mauritssilvis/challenges/java/executable_jar_maven/README.md

 no main manifest attribute, in standalone-1.0-SNAPSHOT.jar
 ```

-To solve this problem, configure the Maven JAR plugin in the Maven project object model file, `pom.xml`, in such a way that it specifies the class with which execution has to start.
+To solve this problem, configure the Maven JAR plugin in the Maven project object model, `pom.xml`, in such a way that it specifies the class with which execution has to start.
 For the current project, this looks as follows:

 ```xml